HollyHeredia/Leaflet-Challenge/README.md

     python -m http.server
     ```
 For more details regarding this method, please see the Python documentation regarding it located here: https://docs.python.org/3/library/http.server.html

+# Contributors:
+@HollyHeredia was the sole contributor to this project